Leonard Jacobson (author)

-He is the founder of the Conscious Living Foundation, a registered non-profit organization established to support the awakening of human consciousness and to make his teachings widely available.

 As a mark of honor and recognition to his selfless efforts in spiritual awakening, Religious Science International, a voluntary association that promotes Science of Mind, awarded Leonard Jacobson the Peace Prize in 2005.

 Early life

-Leonard Jacobson was educated at the University of Melbourne, graduating with a law degree in 1969.
-He practiced law until 1979.
-He then set off on a long journey of spiritual discovery, which took him all over the world, from the United States to the Middle East, India, and Japan.
+Leonard Jacobson was educated at the University of Melbourne, graduating with a law degree.
+He practiced law for several years and then set off on a long journey of spiritual discovery, which took him all over the world, from the United States to the Middle East, India, and Japan.

 Teaching

 Jacobson teaches a two-step path of awakening.
 The first step involves learning the art of being present.
 The second involves becoming a master of your mind and ego.

 "Jacobson’s message is that by learning the art of being fully present in the moment, it is possible to awaken now."
 In an interview with The Edge Magazine, he states, "to be awake is as simple as being fully present in the moment of now.
 If you’re fully present with something that’s actually here in the moment with you, your mind will fall silent, thoughts will stop, and you’ll be awake in the truth of life."

 One of the most differentiating aspects of Jacobson’s teaching is his practical approach to integrating awakened consciousness into everyday life and relationships.
 He is described as having a unique insight into the nature of the mind and ego.
 Jacobson emphasizes that the process of awakening must involve a recognition of what the ego is, its role and purpose, how it functions, and how to overcome its resistance.

 Jacobson is sometimes referred to as a non-dual spiritual teacher.
 His teachings have been compared to those of Eckhart Tolle.